richgieg/auto-store/README.md

 **Demo of an online automobile store.**

 The app
-code and template code is currently based on examples from the book "Flask Web Development" by Miguel Grinberg.
+and template code is currently based on examples from the book "Flask Web Development" by Miguel Grinberg.
 This will change as the project matures.